Board Of Assessors

 attorneys and governments.

-A native of Taiwan, Charlene has risen from part-time teller to Senior Vice President/Business Development
+A native of Taiwan, Charlene was formally Senior Vice President/Business

 President of the Chinese American Lion's Club, (past)